-“The general current states of the fashion industry can be described as an environmental and social emergency.
-Nearly 20 percent of global wastewater is produced by the fashion industry, which also emits about 10 percent of global carbon emissions.
-In addition, the textiles industry has been identified in recent years as a major contributor to plastic entering the ocean, which is a growing concern because of the associated negative environmental and health implications,” the United Nations stated in 2018.
+“The general current state of the fashion industry can be described as an environmental and social emergency.
+The fashion industry produces nearly 20 percent of global wastewater, emitting about 10 percent of global carbon emissions.
+In addition, the textiles industry has recently been identified as a major contributor to plastic entering the ocean, a growing concern because of the associated negative environmental and health implications,” the United Nations stated in 2018.

 How A Blockchain Marketplace Helps Conserve Water, Reduce CO2 Emissions

 The textile and garment industry uses up 700 gallons of water just to manufacture one T-shirt, with the annual total amounting to 26.4 trillion gallons.
 Fabric production also makes use of toxic chemicals that end up polluting bodies of water.

 Despite the environmental and economic costs of fabric production, 87% of the total fiber input used for apparels ends up in landfills and incinerators, causing more toxic gases to be released into the atmosphere and wasting about one trillion dollars.

 “Queen of Raw” is a blockchain marketplace that provides a sustainable solution to the environmental emergency in the fashion industry by keeping unused or deadstock textiles in circulation.